mandelashaban593/rtv_dataeng/README.md

-# rtv_dataeng

-A Django-based data dashboard and survey analytics application.
+A Django-based data dashboard and survey analytics application for visualizing household survey data such as poverty and income metrics.

 ## Table of Contents